tildesarecool/SteamZipper/README.md

 ### Feature Wishlist

-- Zipping multiple files at once using a job pool (like dogpool but uglier)
 - A companion script that as a batch or selectively on unzips the games to a destination
 - Some form of UI, at least as an option, would be nice.
 I'll just use the one that comes with Python.
 Or the thing I just found out about, [PwshSpectreConsole](https://spectreconsole.net/).
 - really far off: make what is used for compressing the folders more modular e.g. you can use a PS replacement for the compress-archive cmdlet such as  7zip, winrar or some other utility.
-- implement a what-if parameter that shows what operations would and in a perfect world an estimate of how much disk space that would require and how much appare space there is on the destination storage device
 - create a version (or refactor, whatever) of it to exist on the PS packages site (gallery)
   - I'm not paying for a certificate though
   ---
+- Zipping multiple files at once using a job pool (like dogpool but uglier) **[done]**
+- implement a what-if parameter that shows what operations would and in a perfect world an estimate of how much disk space that would require and how much appare space there is on the destination storage device **[done]**
 - implement way of provided a text file list of folders to be compressed in place of destination path **[done]**
 - a log file of success failure of items like creating the destination folder it doesn't exist successfully zip a folder **[done]**
 - more/better error checking and dealing with the errors (effectively done)